kitnato/neverquest/source/data/manual.md

 Once the wilderness is cleared of monsters, all looted resources can be **collected** and you enter a **resting** state.
 At this point, **traveling** to the [caravan](#caravan) becomes possible.

-The caravan allows interacting with a crew that provides essential services like accessing higher stages and unlocking new capabilities.
+The caravan allows interacting with a crewMember that provides essential services like accessing higher stages and unlocking new capabilities.

 ## You